haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 [comment]: <> (3.
 Separate vocal track first, substract it from the mixture, and use the remaining part to separate other stems.)

 [comment]: <> (4.
 Since our final bass and drums score is still low.
 We directly use the open-source demucs model as the final submission for these two tracks.)

-For bass and drums separation, we directly use [the open-sourced demucs model](https://github.com/facebookresearch/demucs).
-It's trained with only MUSDB18HQ data, thus is qualified for LeaderBoard A.

 ## 1. Usage
 ### 1.1 Prepare running environment